BharathN5701/VSD_INTERNSHIP/README.md

 A Proxy Kernel in the RISC-V ecosystem simplifies the interaction between complex hardware and the software running on it, making it easier to manage, test, and develop software and hardware projects.

-STEPS:
+**Flow:**
 1.)
 The C Code to find the sum of n numbers is the same code as used in Task 1.
 Following the instructions as shown below in the snapshot, we can observe the same output when 'gcc' command or 'spike' command is used.

-Screenshot 2024-10-29 122735

-Screenshot 2024-10-29 133317

 2.)
 Enter the below given instructions and debug using SPIKE:

 riscv64-unknown-elf-objdump -d sum1ton.o | less ( here -d is given for Debug)
 Screenshot 2024-10-29 133549

-WhatsApp Image 2024-10-29 at 14 00 56_33507c4b

 B. Write a simple C program for any simple application and compile with RISC-V GCC/SPIKE.

-TASK 3:-
+**TASK 3:-
 RISC-V Instruction Types (R,I,S,B,U,J):
 The RISC-V instruction set architecture (ISA) defines several types of instructions, each with a specific format.
-Below is a summary of the main instruction types:
+Below is a summary of the main instruction types:**

-image

 1.)
 R-Type (Register-Register):

 Purpose: Used for operations that involve two source registers and one destination register.